$205 Million Class Action

 For over 20 years, chicken processing giant Mountaire knew that it was polluting the groundwater and air of Millsboro, Delaware.
 Instead of fixing the problem, the company rapidly increased production and waste generation.
 The complete disregard for safety created a substantial threat to the people of Millsboro, contaminating their drinking water, causing serious health problems, and diminishing their property values and way of life.

 In December 2017, local residents, including Gary and Anna-Marie Cuppels, received cases of bottled water from Mountaire with no explanation.
 Most of the recipients had not known about the issues going on in their backyards and the bottled water was the first sign their water was unsafe.

-Schochor, Federico & Staton, P.A., became aware of the issue and quickly launched an extensive investigation of Mountaire’s waste management practices at its Millsboro facility.
+Schochor, Staton, Goldberg, and Cardea, P.A., became aware of the issue and quickly launched an extensive investigation of Mountaire’s waste management practices at its Millsboro facility.

 - The firm reviewed thousands of pages of documents on Mountaire’s conduct, tested the wells of over 100 Millsboro residents, spoke with residents to monitor for health effects and interviewed former Mountaire employees about the plant’s practices.

 - Over two dozen consultants and experts were hired to help take on Mountaire, including a hydrogeologist, wastewater management expert, economist, and environmental engineer.

 - The firm also teamed up with former environmental defense lawyers to get their expertise on how the company may try to continue avoiding responsibility.